tskoyo/MEV-Forensics-Agent-ETHGlobal-OpenAgents-Project-Plan/README.md

 1. **The pain is real and underserved.** Solo MEV searchers are a small but technically sophisticated user base.
 They manually investigate trades today because no tool does it for them.
 Classic agentic automation shape: bounded domain, clear tools, verifiable outputs.
 2. **LLM tool-use only recently became reliable enough.** Chaining 5–8 tool calls with Tenderly, RPC lookups, and simulations used to be a pipe dream.
 Claude handles it today.
 New product shape enabled by recent capability.
-3. **ETHGlobal OpenAgents is literally about agents.** Matches the theme: autonomous tool use, multi-step reasoning, verifiable results, DeFi domain, obvious Tenderly + Uniswap Foundation sponsor fit.
+3. **ETHGlobal OpenAgents is literally about agents.** Matches the theme: autonomous tool use, multi-step reasoning, verifiable results, DeFi domain, obvious Uniswap Foundation sponsor fit.

 ---